benhoyt/symplate/README.md

 Who uses Symplate?
 ------------------

 Only me ... so far.
-It's my experiment.
-But there's no reason you can't: it's a proper library, and fairly well tested.
-I "ported" my [GiftyWeddings.com](http://giftyweddings.com/) website from Cheetah to Symplate, and it's working very well.
+It started as my experiment.
+That said, Symplate is now a proper library, and fairly well tested.
+I also "ported" my [GiftyWeddings.com](http://giftyweddings.com/) website from Cheetah to Symplate, and it's working very well.